Daniel Elfrith: 1610s

 An active privateer in the West Indies as early as 1607, Elfrith commanded the Treasurer (owned by the Earl of Warwick) for several years.
 In mid-1613, Elfrith arrived in Bermuda with a Spanish caravel full of grain for the starving island colonists.
 As England and Spain were not at war, this was technically considered an act of piracy although this fact went unnoticed by the colony.
 However, the ship also contained black rats which escaped from the ship as the grain was being unloaded in a harbor off St. George's.
 They quickly bred and were soon nesting in palm trees as well as the thatched roofs of cottages, churches and storehouses.
 The rats dug holes in the soft coral, feeding on corn and wheat in storehouses and eating the crops and other plants grown by the colony.
 Despite the colonists attempts to exterminate them, which included using traps, hunting dogs and setting cats into the wild, the rats plagued the colony for several years before the problem was finally brought under control.

-In early 1618, Elfrith was hired by Robert Rich, 2nd Earl of Warwick, Lord de la Warr, and others to captain the Treasurer for a privateering expedition to the West Indies.
+In early 1618, Elfrith was hired by Robert Rich, 2nd Earl of Warwick, Lord de la Warr, and others to captain Treasurer for a privateering expedition to the West Indies.
 His employers managed to obtain a privateering commission from Charles Emmanuel I through his ambassador to England, Count Scarnafissi.
-He left England in late April or early May and arrived at the Colony of Virginia shortly after the Neptune under Captain Henry Spelman.
+He left England in late April or early May and arrived at the Colony of Virginia (shortly after the Neptune under Captain Henry Spelman of Jamestown).
 Their arrival was said to have "brought a most pestilent disease (called the bloody flux) which infected almost all the whole colony.
 That disease, notwithstanding all our former afflictions, was never known before amongst us".
 Five years later, a lawsuit was brought before the court of admiralty in which the Earl of Warwick was accused by Edward Brewster and other colonists of outfitting the Neptune and the Treasurer with arms and ammunition instead of the badly needed provisions and supplies, such as fishing tackle, that they were promised.

 In mid-July 1619, he and John Jope of the White Lion captured the Portuguese slaver São João Bautista carrying around 370 Angolans taken prisoner during Portugal's war in Luanda.
 The two privateers intercepted the ship as it sailed towards Veracruz and escaped with at least 200 slaves, Elfrith taking the majority of them as his ship was larger while Jope took fewer than 30 men and women.
 They both headed towards the Colony of Virginia, a known safe haven for English privateers under Governor Samuel Argall, with Jope reaching the colony four days ahead of Elfrith and successfully selling his cargo of slaves.
 Elfrith's arrival was far less welcoming, learning that Charles Emmanuel I had made peace with Spain (thus invalidating his privateering commission) and that Argall had been replaced as governor.
 He instead returned to Bermuda where the slaves were put to work on the estate of his employer the Earl of Warwick.